James A. Rankin Sr.

 Family Owned & Operated

-I have been in the furniture business for 25 years and I’m proud to stock made in America products.
+I have been in the furniture business for 28 years and I’m proud to stock as much made in America products as I can.
 Come in and see what all we have to offer here.
 Our goal is to make our customers happy.
 We only deal with manufactures that have that same goal.

-At 85, Warrenton businessman Jim Rankin has spent his entire life and career in Fauquier County, except for his time serving our nation in the U.S. Army during the Korean War.
+James Rankin, Owner At 88, Warrenton businessman Jim Rankin has spent his entire life and career in Fauquier County, except for his time serving our nation in the U.S. Army during the Korean War.

 While Mr. Rankin is best known for the businesses he operates here, he has also spent years serving the community pushing for important civic, economic and social improvements.
 Mr. Rankin credits hard work, his family, friends, and the community for his successes.

-He was interviewed in his Warrenton office ahead of receiving the “Roland Tapscott Fauquier Good Scout Award” from the Piedmont District, National Capital Area Council of the Boy Scouts of America.
-The event will takes place at 6:30 p.m.
+He was interviewed in his Warrenton of ce ahead of receiving the “Roland Tapscott Fauquier Good Scout Award” from the Piedmont District, National Capital Area Council of the Boy Scouts of Ameri-ca. The event will takes place at 6:30 p.m.
 Thursday, Oct.
 15, at the Stoneridge Events Center near Warrenton.